Claire Emilie MacDonell

-Claire Emilie MacDonell (24 October 1817 – 23 April 1905) was Marquise de Las Marismas de Guadalquivir.
+Claire Emilie MacDonell, Marquise de Las Marismas de Guadalquivir (24 October 1817 – 23 April 1905) was a courtier of the French imperial court.
 She served as lady-in-waiting to Empress Eugénie de Montijo from 1853 to 1870.
-Claire’s daughter, Carmen-Ida-Marie Aguado, was a model for a portrait by prominent artist Franz Xaver Winterhalter, whom also painted Claire Emilie herself.

 Life

 Early life

 Born on 24 October 1817, Claire Emilie MacDonell was the daughter of Hugh MacDonell and Ida Louise Ulrich.
-In 1841, Claire married Alexandre Aguado Moreno (1813–1861); the Marquis de Las Marismas de Guadalquivir.
+In 1841, Claire married Alexandre Aguado Moreno (1813–1861); the Marquis de Las Marismas de Guadalquivir had three children including Carmen Aguado, Duchesse de Montmorency.
 Alexandre died in a mental asylum, and Claire soon remarried her former brother-in-law, Onésipe Aguado, Vicomte Aguado (1830–1893), in 1863.

+Lady-in-waiting

 After the introduction of the Second Empire and the marriage of Emperor Napoleon III to Eugénie de Montijo, Claire Emilie was appointed lady-in-waiting (dame du Palais) to the new empress in 1853, and would continue to serve until 1870.
 The ladies-in-waiting consisted of: